 Remember: The best time to have sex when you’re trying to conceive is within the three days prior to ovulation.
 So while these methods can pinpoint your partner’s ovulation date within a particular cycle, it’s helpful to look at a few month’s worth of data and use that to determine her most likely fertile window.

 The journey to the egg is full of obstacles.
 The acidic environment of the vagina will eliminate sperm that linger for too long.
-Once sperm reach the cervix, they must navigate through mucus that can trap many (though this mucus typically thins during a woman’s ovulation period).
-A great deal of sperm can be lost to “crypts,” side-channels of the cervix where they can survive for several days.
+Once sperm reach the cervix, they must navigate through mucus that can trap many (though this mucus typically thins during a woman’s fertile window).
+Sperm can be lost to “crypts,” side-channels of the cervix where they can survive for several days.

 When a sperm reaches the upper part of the female reproductive system, it undergoes the final steps that allow it to fertilize the egg: chemical changes to the surface of the sperm allow it to dissolve the egg’s outer layer, and the sperm tail begins to “beat” faster to facilitate egg penetration.
-Finally, once a sperm reaches the cytoplasm of the egg cell, it releases its nucleus to combine with the egg’s.
+After the sperm penetrates to the cytoplasm of the egg cell, it releases its nucleus to combine with the egg’s.
 Immediately, the external layer of the egg, known as the zona pellucida, changes to become impermeable to additional sperm.

 If you have been actively trying to conceive — having sex frequently during your partner’s fertile window — and you’re not getting any positive pregnancy test results, you may be wondering: When should I seek help from a specialist?

 The traditional advice: